Giuseppe Marchi: Life

 These ancient cemeteries had been abandoned but thereafter were more accessible and could be studied on the ground.
 In spring 1842, Marchi conducted a tour of the Catacombs of Saint Agnes for James Roosevelt Bayley, John Bede Polding, and a number of people from the English College, Rome.
-In 1844 Marchi published the first volume of his "Monumenti", devoted to the construction of the catacombs, especially that of Saint Agnes.
+In 1844, Marchi published the first volume of his "Monumenti", devoted to the construction of the catacombs, especially that of Saint Agnes.
 He proved the Christian origin of these ancient burial-places and, through his studies, brought about (21 March 1845) the discovery of the crypts of Saints Peter and Hyacinth in the catacomb of St. Hermes.

 It was De Rossi who made the great discoveries in the catacombs.
 He knew better than Marchi how to make use of ancient topographical data and all the resources of learning.
-Marchi was appointed Consultor of the Congregation of the Index in 1847 and several years later (1854) he took part in the creation of the Lateran Museum.
-Marchi was assigned the work of collecting and arranging the sculptured monuments of the early Christian ages, to de Rossi all that concerned ancient Christian inscriptions.
-In July, 1855, his labours were interrupted for the first time by a stroke of apoplexy, to which he succumbed in 1860.
+Marchi was appointed Consultor of the Congregation of the Index in 1847, and several years later (1854), he took part in the creation of the Lateran Museum.
+Marchi was assigned the work of collecting and arranging the sculptured monuments of the early Christian ages, and to de Rossi all that concerned ancient Christian inscriptions.
+In July 1855, his labours were interrupted for the first time by a stroke of apoplexy, to which he succumbed in 1860.

 The notes intended for the continuation of the "Monumenti" were lost, but some of them were found by Giuseppe Bonavenia and made known at the Second Congress of Christian Archæology at Rome (1900).
 These recovered documents were destined for the second volume of the "Monumenti", which was to treat of the non-cemeterial Christian architecture of Rome.